SiP - online training Psychological Communication

-The book comes with on-line material, i.e.: video’s with helper client interactions, observation assignments and exercises.
-It is made up of two parts, called SiPs, or Skills in Psychology.
+The book comes with online material, i.e.: videos with helper client interactions, observation assignments and exercises.
+It is made up of two parts, called Skills in Psychology (SiPs).

 SiP 1 Basic Communication Skills for Problem Clarification (Book Chapter 6)

-Having studied the relevant basic communication skills in chapter 6, students can then, either by themselves or in small groups, and where possible without the aid of their trainers, begin practising applying those skills.
+Having studied the relevant basic communication skills in chapter 6, students will be able to practice applying those skills.
+Either by themselves or in small groups, and where possible without the aid of their trainers.
 This is phase 1 of the interview model: Problem Clarification.
-The skills featured here are: 1. observing and feedback, 2. listening skills and 3. regulating skills.
+The skills featured here are:

 SiP 2 Advanced Communication Skills for Gaining New Insights (Book Chapter 7)

-Students achieve the best results in training their communication skills by working through the exercises and information and then putting their knowledge to practice, e.g. by using role plays in a practical.
+Students achieve the best results in training their communication skills by working through the exercises and information and then putting their knowledge to practice, e.g. by using role plays in a practical way.